 Many women sneeze more than normal when they’re pregnant.
 Doctors call this pregnancy rhinitis.
 Pregnancy rhinitis is nasal congestion that begins at any point during pregnancy and resolves within two weeks of your baby’s birth.
 Symptoms include:

 The cause is unknown, but is probably related to hormonal changes.

-A recent study evaluated decades worth of data from the National Survey of Family Growth.
+A evaluated decades worth of data from the National Survey of Family Growth.
 The study found that allergies during pregnancy didn’t increase the risk of adverse birth outcomes, such as low birth weight or preterm birth.

 Cold or flu

 You might be sneezing because you have a cold or flu.
 During pregnancy, your immune system is compromised.
 Normally, your immune system is quick to respond to the harmful germs that cause sickness and disease.
 When you’re pregnant, however, your immune system is being careful not to mistake your growing baby for a harmful invader.
 That causes it to react more slowly to actual invaders, like the virus that causes cold symptoms.
 This means that you’re extra vulnerable to that nasty cold going around the office.

 The common cold doesn’t pose any risk to you or your baby, but the flu can be dangerous.
 If you suspect a flu or a fever, contact your doctor right away.

 Your body is built to keep your baby very safe.
 Sneezing cannot hurt your baby.
 Sneezing doesn’t pose any risks to your baby at any stage of a pregnancy.
 However, sneezing can be a symptom of an illness or disease, such as the flu or asthma.